 Thanksgiving is low season in Christmas-market cities (it’s not a holiday that’s celebrated in Europe), and some of the markets kick off the weekend before Thanksgiving.
 Last week, on our Danube cruise over Thanksgiving, we managed to hit 12 holiday markets in 6 different cities.
 If you’ve got kids, depending on their school schedule, Thanksgiving might be the only break that works for your itinerary, timing-wise.

-7. Suss out low-season offers.
+7. See if there are low-season offers.

 Aerial view of the @hotelsacher’s front desk.
 I’m not sure hotels get any more polished than this. #LHWtraveler A photo posted by Wendy Perrin (@wendyperrin) on